therealssj/blog/content/posts/Skywire Mainnet Development Update.md

 ### Skywire Updater

-We also release the Skywire updater within the Skywire software, which allows for a very convenient way to update the node.
-Skywire updater allows a user to call either the `Check`or the `Update` function, to check whether a new version of Skywire is available, and then to update to the new version.
-For now, these can only be called over the CLI, but they will be integrated with the Manager UI when it is updated.
-This allows the user to update conveniently, until we have integrated Skywire with the most common packet managers.
+We also released the Skywire updater within the Skywire software, which allows for a very convenient way to update the node.
+Skywire updater allows a user to call either the `Check` or the `Update` function, to check whether a new version of Skywire is available, and then to update to the new version.
+For now, these can only be called over the CLI, but they will be integrated with the Manager UI once it is updated.
+This allows the user to update conveniently, until we have integrated Skywire with the most common package managers.

 ### Skywire Interface